Last Hour

 Last Hour is a 2008 straight-to-DVD American crime drama film starring DMX, Michael Madsen, David Carradine and Paul Sorvino.
+The film was very poorly received.

 Plot

 The film follows five characters who are lured to an abandoned house in China by letters sent to them by a dead man.
 Trapped with a deadly threat and surrounded by the police, the five are forced to confront their pasts to survive.